Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 25. The bottleneck is humans-in-the-loop design.

 The most effective AI systems augment humans, not replace them.
 The bottleneck in AI adoption is the design of the human-computer interface.
-When we are building mobile end-to-end applications or internal tools with AI, our focus is on creating a seamless user experience that empowers your team to make better decisions, faster.
+When we build internal tools or AI agents, our focus is on creating a seamless user experience that empowers your team to make better decisions, faster.

 26. The first AI win is usually “time back,” not headcount down.